This is our morning treat: a somewhat heavy bread, close to a fruit-nut cake, with complex, bold flavor.

 In a blender or food processor coarsely chop the apricots and/or plums with ½ cup sweet wine (orange juice or water).

-In the bowl of a standing mixer, fitted with the dough hook ad the flour, yeast, salt, pepper, cinnamon, aniseeds, and the ground sunflower seeds and toss with a spatula to mix.
-Add the plumped raisins and cranberried, and the chopped dried fruit and work in low speed for 3-5 minutes to just mix, then gradually add some water and the ground hazelnuts, the pistachios, and the pumpkin seeds.
+In the bowl of a standing mixer, fitted with the dough hook ad the flour, yeast, salt, sugar (if using), pepper, cinnamon, aniseeds, mahlep (if using), ginger, and the ground sunflower seeds, and toss with a spatula to mix.
+Add the plumped raisins and cranberries, as well as the chopped dried fruit, and work in low speed for 3-5 minutes to just mix, then gradually add some orange juice or water and the ground hazelnuts, the pistachios, and the pumpkin seeds.

-Work the mixture for 6-7 minutes adding water as needed to get a somewhat soft, sticky dough.
+Work the mixture for 6-7 minutes adding orange juice or water as needed to get a somewhat soft, sticky dough.

 Oil a large bowl and a piece of cling film.
 Turn out the dough into the bowl, flatten with a spatula, cover with cling film and let rest for about 2 hours to rise –it will not rise much.